 In 1982 the author of Clouds visited the Namoi shire in New South Wales – a cotton growing district, once predominantly used for wheat growing and sheep grazing.
 It is called Wee Waa – Kamilaroi words meaning ‘Fire for Roasting’.
 Like many things historical, this is the subject of conjecture some claim it comes from the ‘wee aargh’ that bullockies would shout.

 Janie Conway-Herron was coming to see Eddie Murray’s parents.
 Eddie’s dad, Arthur, was a cotton chipper who had led a strike for better conditions in 1973.
 Their son, Eddie, was in line to play for Redfern All Blacks against New Zealand.
 Wee Waa was a two-pub town and its main religion was rugby league.
 Eddie like many Murris and Kooris was hitting the big time after playing as a youngster in Wee Waa.
 In the years that followed, blackfella participation in sports like Rugby League has helped break down racism because it is pretty hard to be racist towards a team member you rely on.
 But those were early days and it didn’t help Eddie.
 Janie wrote these words in her song about Eddie:

 The coppers reckon that Eddie hung himself by tearing up a cell blanket and threading it through a grill above the cell door way above his head after being arrested on Friday night for drunkenness near the Imperial Hotel.
 Under the legal fiction of the time, Eddie Murray was not arrested but detained under the NSW Intoxicated Persons Act and placed in “preventive detention”.
-He could have simply been taken home but, of course, he wasn’t.
+He could have simply been taken home but was taken to the Wee Waa watchouse instead.
 At the time, according to the 1981-82 Bureau of Crime Statistics report, the rate of detention of Aboriginal people in north-western NSW under the Intoxicated Persons Act was 93 times the overall rate for the State.
-These niceties of law are meaningless to killers in uniform.